-For QCs submitted to SEEC as part of a CEP grant application, the bill requires the commission to (1) notify the candidate committee about any contribution that does not meet the QC criteria and (2) return any non-qualifying contributions to the committee.
+For QCs submitted to SEEC as part of a CEP grant application, the bill requires the commission to (1) notify the candidate committee about any contribution that does not meet the QC criteria and (2) return any nonqualifying contributions to the treasurer.
 Under the bill, SEEC must also cite the applicable statutory reason for its determination.
-The bill also establishes a presumption that all information on a contribution certification form is accurate, and the presumption may only be rebutted by proof based on the commission's prior investigative findings.
+For the purposes of deeming a contribution a qualifying contribution, the bill also establishes a rebuttable presumption that all information on a contribution certification form is accurate, which may only be rebutted by proof to the contrary based on the commission's prior investigative findings.